'Many parents described the highly effective care and support the school provides to their children and families' Ofsted January 2018

 Head of Year 10

-This is a vital year for students as we are now commencing GCSEs, the results of which will set you up for your journey into further education and chosen career paths.
+These are vital years for students as we prepare for GCSEs, the results of which will set you up for your journey into further education and chosen career paths.

 High attendance and a positive work ethic during this year are the essential ingredients needed to ensure progress towards and beyond the individual target grades set for each student.

-The different nature of qualifications studied in year 10 means that you must start the year with a first-class work ethic.
+The different nature of qualifications studied in year 10 and 11 means that you must start maintain a first-class work ethic.
 This is because you will be studying units/topics of work that will be completed and submitted to the examination board before the end of the year.

 Any lessons missed will impact on the progress made and it is vital that any missed learning is caught up on at home to ensure there are no gaps in students learning.
-Much of the work in year 10 is vital in year 11 and will have a huge impact on the overall result achieved at the end of the KS4 courses in the summer of 2022.
+All of the work through year 10 and into year 11 will have a huge impact on the overall result achieved at the end of the KS4 courses in the summer examinations.

 You are expected to take on the challenge of your own learning and need to balance your work/life demands effectively.
 Completion of Home Learning has a direct impact on the progress you will make within your lessons.